66Tracy/nanoLlama/README.md

 ![NanoLlama Logo](./assets/logo.png)

 NanoLlama is a minimalistic implementation of the Llama model, designed with only 200 million parameters.
-This makes it incredibly lightweight and easy to use, hence the name "NanoLlama."
+This makes it incredibly lightweight and easy to use, hence the name "NanoLlama".
+Developed from scratch by `66Tracy`.

 ## Description